 Install Python pip on Ubuntu

 Install Python pip on Ubuntu with the python3-pip package from Ubuntu’s repositories.
-Each supported Ubuntu LTS release ships a different default Python and pip version, and the outside-venv behavior changes with it.
+Each supported Ubuntu LTS release ships a different default Python branch and APT-packaged pip version, and the outside-venv behavior changes with it.

 |---|---|---|---|